MsMatki/Frogger-Arcade-Game/README.md

 ## How to play
 Use arrow keys to move the player left, right, up and down.

+## How to install
+* To run this application, download the GitHub zip file or clone the repository.
+* Unzip the file
+* To start the game open the file index.html in your browser.

 ## Screenshot

 * Start game <br>